Techtonica/curriculum/web/js-dom-methods.md

 ### .addEventListener() Function

 The `addEventListener()` method allows us to add event listeners on the HTML DOM object such as Document, Element, or Window.
 The first argument in `addEventListener()` should be a string, then name of the event that it should listen for.
-The second argument in `addEventListener()` is either a function to call when the event is fired, or an object that implements EventListener on the specified event on which it is called.
+The second argument in `addEventListener()` is either a function to call when the event is fired, or an object that implements `handleEvent`.

 Syntax: `target.addEventListener(type, listener [, options]);`

 Going ahead with the previous example, the first argument would be the 'click' event on the button, and the second argument is a function that changes the page background color when the 'click' event fires.

-The syntax to implement the above example will be:
+Here's an example with a function as the listener:

 ```
-var button=document.querySelector("button");
+const button = document.querySelector("button");
 button.addEventListener("click",function(){
   document.body.style.backgroundColor="blue";
 });